clairemcwhite/alphafold_experiment/README.md

 ### Run one protein

+- Make a file containing the fasta formatted sequence of the protein
+  -  See fastas/fmg2.fasta as an example of how this file should look
 - Copy run_alphafold_example.sbatch to a new filename
   - Ex. cp run_alphafold_example.sbatch run_alphafold_myprot.sbatch
 - Open and modify variables in run_alphafold_myprot.sbatch